 Definition of Baseline Equipment

-The assumed baseline equipment is a standard power strip or wall socket that does not control loads of connected AV equipment.
+The assumed baseline equipment is the existing equipment being used in the home (e.g. a standard power strip or wall socket) that does not control loads of connected AV equipment.

 Deemed Lifetime of Efficient Equipment